ed-mare/webpack-manifest-plugin/README.md

 # Configurations:

 # webpack_cmd - Command to execute webpack.
 Defaults to 'webpack'.
 # cache_manifest - boolean - defaults to false.
-If set to true, it loads the JSON file once and caches it in WebpackManifestPlugin.configuration.manifest.
-If false, it lazy loads it per request.
+If set to true, it loads the
+#     JSON file once and caches it in WebpackManifestPlugin.configuration.manifest.
+#     If false, it lazy loads per request.
 # logger - defaults to Logger.new(STDOUT).
-Set to your Rails.logger or whatever logger you are using.
+Set to your Rails.logger or whatever
+#          logger you are using.

 # create config/initializers/webpack_manifest_plugin.rb file and
 # configure it for your app.